 What does the surname Santos mean?

-Devotional — from santos, 'saints', in the form dos Santos, 'of the saints' (for the feast of All Saints, or a child born to it).
+Devotional, from santos, 'saints', in the form dos Santos, 'of the saints' (for the feast of All Saints, or a child born to it).
 Second only to Silva across the Portuguese world.
-Dos Santos points to Todos os Santos, All Saints' Day, the great feast taken as a surname by the devout and by children born under it — the Portuguese cousin of the Spanish devotional names like Cruz and Reyes.
+Dos Santos points to Todos os Santos, All Saints' Day, the great feast taken as a surname by the devout and by children born under it, the Portuguese cousin of the Spanish devotional names like Cruz and Reyes.

-Is Santos a Portuguese surname?
+Is Santos Portuguese or Spanish?

 How old is the Santos surname?

-Dos Santos points to Todos os Santos, All Saints' Day, the great feast taken as a surname by the devout and by children born under it — the Portuguese cousin of the Spanish devotional names like Cruz and Reyes.
+Dos Santos points to Todos os Santos, All Saints' Day, the great feast taken as a surname by the devout and by children born under it, the Portuguese cousin of the Spanish devotional names like Cruz and Reyes.
 European hereditary surnames crystallised broadly between the 12th and 14th centuries, and the Santos name took its modern form within that long settlement.

 What is the Santos family known for?

-Of the saints — for the feast of All Saints.
-Dos Santos points to Todos os Santos, All Saints' Day, the great feast taken as a surname by the devout and by children born under it — the Portuguese cousin of the Spanish devotional names like Cruz and Reyes.
+Of the saints, for the feast of All Saints.
+Dos Santos points to Todos os Santos, All Saints' Day, the great feast taken as a surname by the devout and by children born under it, the Portuguese cousin of the Spanish devotional names like Cruz and Reyes.

 Is Dos Santos the same family as Santos?